joelypoley/joelypoley.github.io/_posts/2021-08-21-vaxxers-book-review.md

 The scientists praise the MHRA (the UK health regulator) in the book.
 They said the MHRA was quite cooperative and was willing to weigh the harms of using a slightly different process than usual against the benefits of manufacturing a vaccine faster.
 For example, there were some issues with the dosing in the Phase I trials and the MHRA was reasonably flexible.
 I take what the authors say with a pinch of salt because the MHRA acts as a gatekeeper for all their work.
 So it is probably unwise for them to heavily criticize the MHRA and sour their relationship with the very same people who they need to cooperate with for the rest of their careers.
 On the other hand, anecdotes like this are good evidence the praise is genuine:

->The biggest risk (albeit a very small one) was that the Covid-19 vaccine might get contaminated with a bit of the previously manufactured product.fn2 We had a very sensitive and specific test for this valuable product, so we knew we would be able to test our final vaccine to check if there had been any contamination.
+>The biggest risk (albeit a very small one) was that the Covid-19 vaccine might get contaminated with a bit of the previously manufactured product.
+We had a very sensitive and specific test for this valuable product, so we knew we would be able to test our final vaccine to check if there had been any contamination.
 Proceeding without fumigation would save at least three weeks.
 We drew up a formal risk assessment and submitted it to the Medicines and Healthcare products Regulatory Agency (MHRA, the body responsible for approving every step of our vaccine development process and ultimately for deciding whether to allow it to be used), who agreed our approach.
 (This was the first of a very large number of communications we would have with the MHRA over the coming months.
 That relationship, and the MHRA’s proactive approach, is a critical part of this story.)

 Compare this to the FDA (the US health regulator).
 The FDA has been criticized heavily throughout the pandemic for being too biased in favor of inaction and inflexibly following pre-pandemic processes.
 This anecdote was telling: